 While a Consumer Proposal is a legal arrangement and a matter of public record, it is also noted on your credit report.
 It is recorded there for the time it takes to repay your Consumer Proposal plus an additional 3 years after the proposal has been successfully completed.
 How a Consumer Proposal affects credit will depend on what else is on your credit report.
 However, generally speaking, it is a negative notation.
 It pulls your credit score down plus the notation will typically discourage most lenders from granting you credit until it is lifted.

 Just like with other debt consolidation options, a Consumer Proposal is a good fit for some people, but not for everyone.
 It depends on a number of factors including if you are working, the type of debts you have, how much you owe, your occupation (in some cases), your financial goals, and your overall financial situation.
 To help you figure out if filing for a Consumer Proposal is the best option for you, contact us.
 We'll help you look into all options that may be available to you.
 One of our Counsellors will be happy to carefully look over your whole financial situation with you and answer any questions you may have.
-Our appointments are free, confidential, and non-judgmental.
+Speaking with our Counsellors is always free, confidential, and non-judgmental.
 Call us at 1-855-232-4888.